microsoft/DirectXShaderCompiler/README.md

-# This fork modifies dxr to convert HLSL to MetaDSL for further conversion to python.
+# This fork modifies dxr to convert HLSL to MetaDSL for further conversion to python or other languages.

 # DirectX Shader Compiler